test-kitchen/kitchen-docker/README.md

 ### socket

 The Docker daemon socket to use.
-By default, Docker will listen on `unix:///var/run/docker.sock`, and no configuration here is required.
+By default, Docker will listen on `unix:///var/run/docker.sock` (On Windows, `npipe:////./pipe/docker_engine`), and no configuration here is required.
 If Docker is binding to another host/port or Unix socket, you will need to set this option.
 If a TCP socket is set, its host will be used for SSH access to suite containers.

 Examples: